ibrajix/NewsFly/README.md

 ## NOTE

-- While testing (the downloaded apk), remember that I used a free news API (https://newsapi.org/), If you encounter a 429 error (Too many request), it means that too many request has been sent within that time, you would have to wait before sending a request
+- While testing (the downloaded apk), keep in mind that I used a free news API (https://newsapi.org/).
+As such, if you encounter a 429 error (Too many request), it means that too many request has been sent within that time, you would have to wait before sending a request

 - While running on Android Studio, make sure you use your own API_KEY